21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

 Go snowshoeing outside the city center.

 If you like to get active on your travels, going snowshoeing is one of the best things to do in Rovaniemi in winter!
-Going on a guided hiking and snowshoeing tour is an excellent way to get acquainted with the Finnish nature.
+Going on a snowshoeing and ice fishing tour is an excellent way to get acquainted with the Finnish nature.

 If you’ve never tried cross-country skiing, Rovaniemi is a great place to give it a try.
-There are plenty of well-groomed cross-country ski trails outside of Ounasvaara, also a popular downhill ski areas near Rovaniemi.
+There are plenty of well-groomed cross-country ski trails for you to give this beloved Finnish winter pastime a try!

-This guided tour is a good way to get acquainted with the sport if you’ve never cross-country skied before — they will teach you the motions you need to do in order to glide smoothly across the ski trails.
+This guided tour is a good way to get acquainted with the sport if you’ve never cross-country skied before — they will teach you all the skills you need to do in order to glide smoothly across the ski trails (and not mess them up for locals, who love the trails!).

-Tours include pickup and drop-off, a guide, winter clothing and ski suit rental, all ski equipment you’ll need, and a treat at the end of hot beverages and cookies to replenish your energy after your trek!
+Tours include pickup and drop-off, a guide, winter clothing and ski suit rental, all ski equipment you’ll need, and a campfire treat at the end to replenish your energy after your trek!

 Walk along the Kemijoki River… and maybe go for an ice dip!

 Rovaniemi is located at the convergence of the Ounasjoki River and the Kemijoki River.
-These rivers both tend to freeze over (in full or partially) during the winter, making it even more beautiful.
+These rivers both tend to freeze over (in full or partially) during the winter, making both of them even more beautiful.

-Take a stroll along the waterfront street, Koskenranta, and admire the scenery.
-See if you can spot the hole dug on the other side of the river for swimming in the ice hole.
-Some brave Finns may even be taking a dip!
+I suggest you take a stroll along the waterfront street, Koskenranta, and admire the scenery.
+Take a look carefully and see if you can spot the hole dug on the other side of the frozen river — this is an ice hole that local Finns like to swim in, even in the winter!

-Located about 60 miles from Rovaniemi, visiting these mines in winter is even more interesting because the roads are shut down between Lampivaara and the mine, so you’ll have to take the mine’s dedicated Sno-Cat!
+Located about 60 miles from Rovaniemi, visiting these mines in winter is even more interesting because the roads are shut down between Lampivaara and the mine, so you’ll have to take the mine’s dedicated snow train, in a heated wagon, called the Pendolino.

 Another fun place to visit in winter in Rovaniemi is the Pilke Science Centre in downtown Rovaniemi.
 The Pilke House focuses on an ecosystem very near and dear to Finnish hearts: the forest!